wongwh2002/CS2113TeamProject/docs/UserGuide.md

 ```
 To help users manage their finances well, users are also prompted to enter budgets with the following 3 questions,
 users should enter valid amounts (eg. An integer or number with decimals) for each budget type <br>
+Amount entered must be greater than 0 when rounded to 2dp. <br>
 Expected display:
 ```
 	Hello!
 So happy you took this first step of financial management.